 How to Do Prayers of Islam

-1. Some Sayings of Allah
+1. Some Words of Allah about Prayers

 O you who believe!
 Seek help in patience and As-Salat (the prayer).
 Truly!
 Allah is with As-Sabirin (the patient ones, etc.).(The Qur'an, 2:153)

-When you have finished As-Salat (the prayer congregational), remember Allah standing, sitting down, and lying down on your sides, but when you are free from danger, perform As-Salat(Iqamatas Salat).
+When you have finished As-Salat (Prayer), remember Allah standing, sitting down, and lying down on your sides, but when you are free from danger, perform As-Salat.
 Verily, the prayer is enjoined on the believers at fixed hours.(The Qur'an, 4:103)

-Recite (O Muhammad SAW) what has been revealed to you of the Book (the Quran), and perform As-Salat (Iqamatas Salat).
-Verily, As-Salat (the prayer) prevents from Al-Fahsha (i. e. great sins of every kind, unlawful sexual intercourse, etc.) and Al-Munkar (i.e. disbelief, polytheism, and every kind of evil wicked deed, etc.) and the remembering (praising, etc.) of Allah is greater indeed.
+Recite (O Muhammad SAW) what has been revealed to you of the Book (the Qur'an), and perform As-Salat.
+Verily, As-Salat(the prayer) prevents from Al-Fahsha (i. e. great sins of every kind, unlawful sexual intercourse, etc.) and Al-Munkar (i. e. disbelief, polytheism, and every kind of evil wicked deed, etc.) and the remembering (praising, etc.) of Allah is greater indeed.
 And Allah knows what you do.(The Qur'an, 29:45)

 And offer your Salat (prayer) neither aloud nor in a low voice, but follow a way between.(The Qur'an, 17:110)

-“O Children of Adam! wear your beautiful apparel at every time and place of prayer”(7:31)
+O Children of Adam! wear your beautiful apparel at every time and place of prayer”(The Qur'an, 7:31)

 Before prayers, Wudu(washing yourself) should be completed.
 About how to do Wudu, see the 5th part in the article.